DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Experiments and Discussion

-We ran several baselines, some of which cannot exploit feedback: \textbf{DoReMi} \citep{xie2023doremi} is a data-mixing approach that optimizes the data mixture in a distributionally robust manner. \textbf{LESS} \citep{xia2024lessselectinginfluentialdata} is a data-selection method based on data gradient similarities.
+We ran several baselines: \textbf{DoReMi} \citep{xie2023doremi} is a data-mixing approach that optimizes the data mixture in a distributionally robust manner. \textbf{LESS} \citep{xia2024lessselectinginfluentialdata} is a data-selection method based on data gradient similarities.
 The \textbf{Uniform weights} baseline uses a data mixture of uniform ratio across different domains.
-We also used DUET with a few different data selection methods: \textbf{DUET-IF} is our main method that uses our IF-driven estimator (Eq.~\ref{eq:IF-sample-estimator}) to select data mixtures at each BO iteration; \textbf{DUET-UR}, introduced in Sec.~\ref{sec: solve inner}, uses the uniform random estimator and randomly selects data mixtures that satisfy the proposed mixing ratio; \textbf{DUET-RH} (\textbf{R}emove \textbf{H}armful) removes 20\% of data points with the lowest IF values from each data domain, before performing sampling. \textbf{DUET-LESS} \citep{xia2024lessselectinginfluentialdata} and \textbf{DUET-logdet} \citep{wang2024diversitymeasurementsubsetselection}, which incorporate different data selection methods into DUET, were also used in our ablation studies (Fig.~\ref{fig:ablation-data-selection}).
+We ran our baselines for the same number of iterations as DUET and take the best performing result to ensure similar compute comparison.
+We also used DUET with a few different data selection methods: \textbf{DUET-IF} uses our IF-driven estimator (Eq.~\ref{eq:IF-sample-estimator}) to select data mixtures at each BO iteration; \textbf{DUET-UR}, introduced in Sec.~\ref{sec: solve inner}, uses the uniform random estimator and randomly selects data mixtures that satisfy the proposed mixing ratio; \textbf{DUET-RH} (\textbf{R}emove \textbf{H}armful) removes 20\% of data points with the lowest IF scores from each data domain, before performing sampling. \textbf{DUET-LESS} \citep{xia2024lessselectinginfluentialdata} and \textbf{DUET-logdet} \citep{wang2024diversitymeasurementsubsetselection}, which incorporate different data selection methods into DUET, were also used in our ablation studies (Fig.~\ref{fig:ablation-data-selection}).
 We used a sampling size of $k=1$ and BO iterations $T=10$.
-We also constrained the total number of selected data points to $M=10000$ with a temperature of $0.5$ in our LLMs.
+We also constrained the total number of selected data points to $M=10000$ with a temperature of $0.75$ in our LLMs.
+This makes the "feedback" (performance) of all valuation tasks \textit{noisy}, similar to real-world tasks.

+We also compared DUET with other baselines, such as \textbf{Aioli} \citep{data-mixing-framework-optimize}, \textbf{Multi-fidelity BO} \citep{yen2025datamixtureoptimizationmultifidelity}, \textbf{online data-mixing} \citep{ODM}, alongside naive approaches: e.g., using more training tokens, random search or only data selection.
+Due to space constraints, we show these results in Table.~\ref{table:other-baselines}.
+In general, DUET still finds better data mixtures than these baselines.